Skip to Main Content

 Damaged Gutters

 Even gutters of the highest quality can get damaged over time.
-Small cracks and holes are enough for the gutters to start leaking since water will find its way through them and end up damaging the home or pouring alongside it.
+Small cracks and holes are enough for the gutters to start leaking since water will find its way through them and damage the home or pour alongside it.

-The first thing to do when you notice a leak is to look for the cracks.
+When you notice a leak, the first thing to do is to look for the cracks.
 If you can’t find them, use a garden hose to pour water into the gutter and follow the leak from the bottom side.

 Joints That Aren’t Installed Properly

-When the joints aren’t sealed as they should be during the installation process, they tend to leak.
-Joints will also separate over time and water will pour through the crack in the joints.
+When the joints aren’t sealed as they should be during installation, they tend to leak.
+Joints will also separate over time, and water will pour through the crack in the joints.
 It’s important to check the gutters where the sections are connected and look for leaks in this area.

 Again, it may be useful to use a hose to pour some water into the gutters and inspect the leak while the gutters are full and pouring over so that you can find the leak quickly.